 Development of nine 1-story and 1-story-with-mezzanine concrete tilt-up buildings, ranging in height from 30 feet six inches to 34 feet, comprising 151,075 square feet of total building area, for occupancy by businesses engaged in a variety of light industrial activities permitted in the City's Light Industrial Zone, such as light manufacturing, warehousing and assembly of products for consumers and businesses, limited sales of home furnishings and other products, and research facilities.
+The project is not designed for logistics warehouse operations that rely on large trucks, and cold storage facilities will not be permitted.
 Each building will be designed to meet the specifications of the occupants, who will lease or own their space.
 Up to 22 percent of the space may be allocated for office activities directly related to the primary business.
 The range of permitted and conditionally permitted uses would be limited to those identified in Section 20.20.020 of the Signal Hill Municipal Code, provided that there is sufficient parking in accordance with Section 20.70.030 of the Municipal Code.